link1905/Unity-SummerRest/README.md

 Additionally, you may see these things everywhere in the plugin

--  **None, Inherit, Custom, AppendToParent**: a field marked with this attribute is able to leverage value from its **closest** parent, you may set it `None` to leave it default
+-  **None, Inherit, Custom, AppendToParent**: a field marked with this attribute is able to leverage value from its **closest** parent, you may set `None` to leave it default
    ![](Screenshots/0_definition_3_inherit_inherit.png)
    ![](Screenshots/0_definition_4_inherit_append.png)
    ![](Screenshots/0_definition_5_inherit_custom.png)
-- Raw text or custom class: sometimes the plugin allows to use custom class instead of raw text (request body, auth data)
+- Raw text or custom class: at some point, the plugin allows to use a custom class instead of raw text (request body, auth data)
   ![](Screenshots/0_definition_6_text_or_custom_plain.png) <br>
-  - Show all types of a project is a performance killer (in spite of EditMode).
+  - Showing all types of a project is a performance killer (in spite of EditMode).
 So, we force you to implement predefined interfaces ([IRequestBodyData](SummerRest/Assets/Plugins/SummerRest/Runtime/RequestComponents/IRequestBodyData.cs), [IAuthData](SummerRest/Assets/Plugins/SummerRest/Runtime/RequestComponents/IAuthData.cs)) before showing your types in the dropdown
    ![](Screenshots/0_definition_7_text_or_custom_type.png)
-  - Finally, the fields are exposed and serialized thanks to [Unity Serialization](https://docs.unity3d.com/Manual/script-Serialization.html), check the example below if your custom classes do not work as expected
+  - Finally, fields of a serializable class are exposed and serialized thanks to [Unity Serialization](https://docs.unity3d.com/Manual/script-Serialization.html), check the example below if your custom classes do not work as expected
     ```csharp
     [Serializable] //Essential attribute to make this class work with Unity Serialization
     class MyRequestBody : IRequestBodyData